exasol/database-migration/README.md

 After clicking Apply, you will see the newly added driver's details on the top section of the driver list.
 Select the Netezza driver by locationg the nzjdbc3.jar and upload it.
 When done the .jar file should be listed in the files column for the IBM Netezza driver.

-The standard port for Netezza is 5480.
+The standard port for Netezza is `5480`.

-The Connection-String should look like the following: "jdbc:netezza://'host_ip':'port'/Database-Name" (User-ID, Password) (e.g. jdbc:netezza://127.0.0.1:5480/SYSTEM,  User-ID: ADMIN, Password: Password)
+The Connection-String should look like the following:
+`"jdbc:netezza://'host_ip':'port'/Database-Name" (User-ID, Password)`
+`(e.g. jdbc:netezza://127.0.0.1:5480/SYSTEM,  User-ID: ADMIN, Password: Password)`

 To test the connectivity of Exasol to your Netezza Instance create the following connection in your SQL-client: